Home · Blog · Equipment Types

 What are the discard criteria for chains under LOLER?+

-The competent person will assess chain condition against the manufacturer's discard criteria, typically based on elongation (usually 5% stretch from original length), wear at contact points (usually 10% reduction in diameter), damage, corrosion, and link distortion.
-Grade T (grade 80) and Grade V (grade 100) chains have different tolerance thresholds — always refer to the specific manufacturer's data.
+The competent person assesses chain condition against the manufacturer's discard criteria, typically based on elongation (usually 5% stretch from original length), wear at contact points (usually 10% reduction in diameter), damage, corrosion, and link distortion.
+Grade T (grade 80) and Grade V (grade 100) chains have different tolerance thresholds.
+Always refer to the specific manufacturer's data.